-5For 2019, states not moving forward with Medicaid expansion included: Alabama, Florida, Georgia, Idaho, Kansas, Mississippi, Missouri, Nebraska, North Carolina, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, Wisconsin, and Wyoming.
+For 2019, states not moving forward with Medicaid expansion included: Alabama, Florida, Georgia, Idaho, Kansas, Mississippi, Missouri, Nebraska, North Carolina, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, Wisconsin, and Wyoming.
 Beginning with 2020, two states have been removed from this grouping: Idaho and Utah.

 NOTES: Exchange-based coverage is a private health insurance plan purchased through the Health Insurance Marketplace or state-based exchanges that were established as part of the Affordable Care Act of 2010 (P.L.
 111-148, P.L.
 111-152).
 Due to the COVID-19 pandemic, National Health Interview Survey data collection switched to a telephone-only mode beginning March 19, 2020.
-This resulted in lower response rates and differences in respondent characteristics for Quarter 2 (April-June).
-Differences observed in estimates between January-June 2020 and earlier time periods may be partially or fully attributable to these changes.
+This resulted in lower response rates and differences in respondent characteristics for April-December 2020.
+Differences observed in estimates between 2020 and earlier time periods may be impacted by these changes.
 Data are based on household interviews of a sample of the civilian noninstitutionalized population.